tnn1t1s/deebo-prototype/README.md

 Deebo is an autonomous debugging system that works alongside AI coding agents (Claude, Cline, Cursor, etc.) to solve complex bugs.
 It runs parallel experiments in isolated Git branches and delivers validated fixes—no human intervention needed.

-Deebo is basically your AI coding agent's best friend and teammate.
-When your agent runs into a tricky bug, it can offload it to Deebo, saving you time and money, and giving you higher quality code in your agentic coding workflows.

 **If you think your team can benefit from Deebo, we’d love to hear from you.**
 We’re partnering with early teams who rely on AI agents and want to maximize their productivity.
 Reach out for a live walkthrough, custom setup support, or to explore early access to enterprise features.